By Jay Rogers

 The whole context of 1 and 2 Thessalonians, depicts the end times not as a time of wars, tumults, pestilence, plagues and famine (which were first century judgments on Judea) but a time of “peace and safety” (1 Thessalonians 5:3) when men will grow cold because they are not expecting the Lord to come.

-Gentry, Chilton and others interpret this passage as a first century event, the man of sin being the high priest.
+Gentry, Chilton and other preterists interpret this passage as a first century event, the man of sin being Nero Caesar or the high priest.
 However, the Thessalonians epistles are eschatological teachings made to correct the Thessalonians who had been taught that the Second Coming had already occurred and that there is no future resurrection.

 According to Revelation 20, there is a great falling away at the end of the millennium, which is before Christ returns according to the postmillennial view.
 In 2 Thessalonians 2, Paul writes that the Second Coming will not come unless there is a great falling away first — this is the last apostasy also spoken of in Revelation 20.
 The man of sin of 2 Thessalonians 2 is the apostate man — one who through ease and complacency has fallen away from the true faith — one who has exalted himself to be God.
 This is the original sin of Adam — to be like God, to exalt oneself above God.